bilal-amjad-dev/docker/docker-network/lab2.md

-In this lab, we have 2 containers.
-One is running in default bridge network and other is running in our custom bridge network.
-When we ping in living in one container, we will not be able to reach other container.
+In this lab, we have two containers.
+One is running in `default bridge network` and other is running in `our custom bridge network`.
+Afterthat, when we ping, we will not be able to reach other container.

 # Create network